 “A pandemic affects the market differently than a financial crisis or a banking crisis.
 We know these market corrections are going to happen, so we plan for them and we manage people’s financial portfolios accordingly.
 For each of our clients, we take into consideration their age, risk tolerance and ultimately their goals for investing before making our recommendations.”

-One of the biggest changes Rohlik has seen during his tenure as an investment advisor is technological advances, which overall make RFG’s services more available to clients.
+One of the biggest changes Rohlik has seen during his tenure as a financial professional is technological advances, which overall make RFG’s services more available to clients.
 With offices in two states, Rohlik can videoconference with clients at either location, which increases the business’s accessibility.
 He still prefers face-to-face contact, but the option to connect remotely adds value to clients.

 Just as evolving technology has enhanced RFG’s business model, adopting an attitude of lifelong learning has helped Rohlik stay up-to-date with the latest market trends.